Tobias2510/connect-db/README.md

 ## 🚀 Features

 - 🎨 Elegant gradient UI using Tailwind and shadcn/ui
-- 🔎 Supports over 15 databases:
+- 🔎 Supports 7 databases (more planned in the future):
   - PostgreSQL
   - MySQL
   - MongoDB